Jonny Rowell

-Jonathan Michael "Jonny" Rowell (born 10 September 1989) is an English footballer who plays as a midfielder for Challenger Pro League side Dender EH.
+Jonathan Michael "Jonny" Rowell (born 10 September 1989) is an English footballer who plays as a midfielder.

-Rowell has predominantly spent his career in Belgium and played in the Belgian Pro League for Waasland-Beveren, as well as lower league sides Olympic Charleroi and Berchem Sport.
-Rowell has also played in English Football League for Hartlepool United and in the Netherlands for Eerste Divisie side FC Eindhoven.
+Rowell began his career in his native England and played in League One for Hartlepool United but he has predominantly spent his career in Belgium and played in the Belgian Pro League for Waasland-Beveren; he also played in the Challenger Pro League for Dender EH but left Dender following their promotion to the top flight.
+He has also played in the Belgian lower leagues for Olympic Charleroi and Berchem Sport.
+Rowell has also had a brief stint playing in the Netherlands for Eerste Divisie side FC Eindhoven.

 Career

+Early career

 Jonny began playing football for Newcastle United in their academy since he was nine up until he his was 16.
 Whilst in the Under-16s, he played alongside future England international Andy Carroll.
 After being let go by the Premiership club, the midfielder was signed by League One club Hartlepool United after a successful trial in January 2006.

 He signed an early first team contract in January 2008 to keep him with North-East club, due to apparent interest from other clubs.

 Rowell was named in the first team squad in the 2007–08 season against Crewe Alexandra and Bristol Rovers, however in both games he was an unused sub.
 Later in the season, an injury in a reserve team match ruled him out for the rest of the season.
 He went on to win the Youth Team's Player of the Year at the end of the season as voted for by the Hartlepool supporters.

 Rowell made his first appearance for Hartlepool United the season after in a Football League Trophy game against fellow League One side Leicester City on 2 September 2008, however Hartlepool went on to lose this match 3–0.
 He made his first ever League start for an injury struck Hartlepool, just three months later against Hereford United.
 Hartlepool boss Danny Wilson said that he thought "Rowell's debut was terrific".

+Move to Belgium

-He was then released by Chris Turner at the end of the 2009–10 season and signed for Belgian Third Division B side Olympic Charleroi on 7 July 2010 where he soon became a fan favourite.
+He was then released by Hartlepool at the end of the 2009–10 season and signed for Belgian Third Division B side Olympic Charleroi on 7 July 2010 where he soon became a fan favourite.
 Olympic Charleroi finished 8th at the end of the season.

 At the end of the 2010–11 season, Rowell went on trial with English Conference National side Gateshead, however he ended up signing for Belgian Second Division side Waasland-Beveren on a free transfer.
 In his first season with Waasland-Beveren, they won promotion via the play-offs to Belgian Pro League.
-He made his first appearance in the Belgian Pro League in a 1–2 victory against Beerschot AC on 24 November 2021.
+He made his first appearance in the Belgian Pro League in a 1–2 victory against Beerschot AC on 24 November 2012.

+Rowell turned down a new contract with Waasland-Beveren at the end of the 2014–15 season to pursue a deal elsewhere.